akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 ## View the categories of a product
 ### In the Product Form

-1. Click on `Categories`
-1. A green point near the Category tree indicates if the product is classified in this tree.
-Next to the category tree name, a number tells you in how many categories you can find the product
-1. Click on the category tree name to see to which the categories the products belong
+Click on `Categories` to see all selected categories for this product.

-Selected categories are ticked for your product.

 ![Categories menu](../img/Products_PEF_Category-menu.png)